5.5-magnitude quake hits Bali: USGS

 SINGAPORE: A 5.5-magnitude earthquake struck the coast of Bali, Indonesia, on Wednesday (Mar 22), according to the US Geological Survey.

-USGS said the quake hit at 7.10am about 2km northeast of Banjar Pasekan, 23km from the city's capital of Denpasar, with a depth of 118.4km.
+USGS said the quake hit at 7.10am about 2km northeast of Banjar Pasekan, with a depth of 118.4km.

 There was no tsunami threat and no immediate reports of damages or injuries.

-Indonesia's Meteorological, Climatological and Geophysical Agency rated the earthquake at 6.4 magnitude.
+Indonesia's Meteorological, Climatological and Geophysical Agency rated the earthquake at 6.4 magnitude and said the epicentre of the quake was about 23km from the city's capital of Denpasar.

 Several Twitter users in Bali said they felt their bed shaking when the quake hit.